This information sheet is for registered trustees. It explains:

 Individuals are expected to undertake more than one form of informal work-related CPE.

 All CPE activities must be recorded.
-At least 10 hours of the required 40 hours for each year must be capable of being objectively verified by a competent source.
+At least 30 hours of the required 120 hours for every 3 years must be capable of being objectively verified by a competent source.

 Means by which CPE can be verified